PetterTech/blog/content/posts/2011-06-09-altools-from-microsoft-awesome.md

   - tools

 ---
 Stumbled upon a tool from Microsoft called ALTools that I thought were absolutely awesome.
-It&#8217;s over 7 years old so I wonder why I haven&#8217;t seen it before
+It's over 7 years old so I wonder why I haven't seen it before

-Nevertheless it&#8217;s as cool now as it was when it was released.
+Nevertheless it's as cool now as it was when it was released.
 ALTools consists of several tools, but the coolest of them are:

   * aloinfo &#8211; Displays all user account names and the age of their passwords